Eikinel/TFT-Auto-Buy/README.md

 ## How do I make it works ?
 You will have to install Python 3 in order to make it start.
-You can download it [here.](https://www.python.org/downloads/)
+You can download it [here.](https://www.python.org/downloads/) Start it using the following command: `./ocr_tft.py Champion1 Champion2 Champion3 ...`

 ## Is it detectable ?
 Yes, because of the inhuman reaction (~ 0.2 second) between a reroll, analyze of the champion pool and click(s).
 Putting a longer timer is counterproductive, just play the game instead.